The National Garden Scheme and Carers Trust: 25 years in partnership

 “The National Garden Scheme was an early supporter of carers, and its continuous funding for 25 years has made a dramatic impact on what we have been able to do during that time.

 We’re hugely grateful for this long-term commitment from the National Garden Scheme.
-The £4.6 million has been transformative for unpaid carers across the UK, enabling them to have more respite for and support with their caring role.
-In recent years, the programme of free carer visits to National Garden Scheme gardens has added an extra, invaluable benefit to so many.”
+The £4.6 million has transformed the lives of unpaid carers across the UK, not least because it has meant we have been able to provide them with respite from, and more support with, their caring role.
+In recent years, the programme of free group carer visits to National Garden Scheme gardens has also been a real gift for carers, giving them the precious opportunity to enjoy the company and laughter of their fellow carers in the most beautiful surroundings imaginable.”

 As well as funding, the National Garden Scheme’s free carer visits have enabled unpaid carers to get respite.
-Unpaid carers enjoyed the beautiful gardens.
+Unpaid carers have enjoyed the beautiful gardens.
 They also found time and space for themselves, something they often find difficult to achieve.
-They met with people who have similar caring roles and built a support network of friends who can provide peer support.
+They have met with people with similar caring roles and built a support network of friends who can provide peer support.

 “My two hours in a National Garden Scheme garden away from my duties as a carer, speaking to other carers and enjoying delicious tea and cake has been like a holiday, a wonderful holiday.”

-The National Garden Scheme is a flexible funder, so carers are supported in a variety of ways, including with grants addressing their immediate and essential needs.
+The National Garden Scheme is a flexible funder, so carers are supported in a variety of ways.
+This includes grants addressing their immediate and essential needs and grants to support groups of carers to visit gardens.
+In 2021 alone, Carers Trust has awarded 20 grants for Carers Getting Together activities, supporting unpaid carers to visit gardens and get some respite.

 Unpaid carers need a break.
 As well as providing unpaid carers with free visits to gardens, during its Gardens and Health week the National Garden Scheme shares the benefits of gardens on health and wellbeing, including highlighting how this is important for unpaid carers.
 Carers, who like Lisa, can get respite from their caring role by visiting gardens, as well as by spending time in their own.